-Easily my very favourite product from Glossier (and possibly almost of any blush product I own), Cloud Paints make such a good job of simplifying, dewifying, and just putting the fun back into the makeup process that you start to wonder why no one thought of putting blusher into teeny paint tubes earlier.
+Easily my very favourite product from Glossier (and possibly almost any blush product I own), Cloud Paints make such a good job of simplifying, dewifying, and just putting the fun back into the makeup process that you start to wonder why no one thought of putting blusher into teeny paint tubes earlier.

 Literally like playing with finger paints (but this time as an adult), Cloud Paints offer a wash of colour that looks scary out of the tube but offers a subtle wash on the skin.

 Almost impossible to mess up when applying (I should know- my makeup skills are almost nil), I love how quick these are to use, as well as the dewy prettiness of the shades.